 “We understand that whatever Amazon does, we also need to do or we are going to lose business.
 The cost of offering free 2-day shipping through ShipBob is more than covered and offset by all of the additional orders and revenue we’ve gotten as a result.”

 Oftentimes, receiving a package is the first in-person experience a customer has with your brand, so your packaging should make an impression.
 According to Dotcom Distribution, 52% of consumers are likely to make repeat purchases from an online merchant that delivers premium packaging, and 40% of consumers would share an image of a delivery via social media if it came in a unique package.

 By including your branded colors, logo, imagery, and/or positioning in all elements of your business, you can create a consistent, cohesive brand experience.
 Custom-printed boxes that appeal to your customer base can enhance brand awareness and leave a lasting impression on your customers.

 If you outsource shipping, make sure to choose an ecommerce fulfillment provider that allows you to use custom boxes and inserts to make your packages really stand out.

 For small ecommerce businesses, custom packaging can be cost-prohibitive — and that’s okay!
-In that case, make sure that the boxes and tape used by your fulfillment provider are unbranded, rather than broadcasting a carrier or marketplace’s logo or brand.
+In that case, make sure that the boxes and tape used by your retail fulfillment provider are unbranded, rather than broadcasting a carrier or marketplace’s logo or brand.